Designing Privacy-aware Internet of Things Applications: Privacy-by-Design Framework

 In a similar fashion, guidelines 3, 5, 20 and 21 would lead a software engineer to ask questions such as: what type of data is required in raw format and what type of information can be aggregated in order to reduce privacy risks?.
 As a result, the following information may be gathered.

-\textit{Robert requires oxygen in blood (SPO2), airflow (breathing), body temperature data types in raw format and need to be accurate.
+\textit{Robert requires oxygen in blood (SPO2), airflow (breathing), body temperature data types in raw format which need to be accurate.
 The data collection sampling rate is expected to be five seconds.
 In contrast, other data items can be aggregated into averaged values (e.g., aggregated over two minutes). }

-Similar guidelines based questioning can be used to extract privacy requirements which the software engineers can use to systematically design privacy aware IoT applications.
+Similar guidelines based questioning can be used to extract privacy requirements which the software engineers can use to systematically design privacy into the IoT application.
 Due to space limitations, we don't detail all the questions that could be asked in relation to the scenario.
 Instead, below we provide the information that could be acquired using our PbD approach by annotating a detailed description of the scenario with references to the relevant PbD guidelines at the end of each statement.

 \textit{The sensor kit is expected to push data to the patient's mobile phone using Bluetooth.
 The mobile phone pushes data to the rehabilitation centre's local server using Wi-Fi.
 The local server pushes data to the cloud IoT platform.
 Patients come to the rehabilitation centre 3 days a week in order to perform the tasks assigned to them.
 Another 3 days they perform the task at their homes.
 The smart phone is expected to push data to the local server at the end of each day (\textbf{\textit{Guideline 6}}).
 However, if the patients perform their tasks at home, data need to be kept stored on the mobile until the next time they visit the rehabilitation centre (\textbf{\textit{Guideline 6}}).
-The speciality nurses monitor the progress and advice the patients on weekly basis.
+The speciality nurses monitor the progress and advise the patients on weekly basis.
 The speciality nurses' responsibility is to make sure that the patient are performing the tasks as assigned by the recommendation system and assists patients if they have any difficulties in following the assigned tasks and schedules.
 Robert is required to analyse data every six months in order to understand the how to improve the rehabilitation processes in a personalized manner (\textbf{\textit{Guideline 6}}).
-For long term data analysis purposes, Robert's application stores data after averaging over five minute (\textbf{\textit{Guideline 6}}).}
+For long term data analysis purposes, Robert's application stores data after averaging over five minutes (\textbf{\textit{Guideline 6}}).}